MichaelDeets/HorizonMW-Client/README.md

 ```
 Change the `exe` value, to the location where you have HorizonMW installed.
 This configuration assumes you are using the default location where Modern Warfare Remastered (2017) is installed by Steam.
 You can also adjust the `proton` value, if you want to use something like Proton-GE, currently this uses the default Proton version installed when using UMU.

+### Launch using UMU

+Save this file somewhere, with the extension of `.toml`, such as `hmw.toml`.
+After saving the configuration file, launch using:

+`umu-run --config hmw.toml`

+change `hmw.toml` to your configuration file name, and include location if required.

 ## Game not launching

 1: Try running `hmw-mod.exe` from Steam (add a non-Steam game), using Proton Experimental or Proton GE.